-The first-principles calculations based on density functional theory (DFT) are performed by using the VASP \cite{RN1434, RN1433} package.
-General gradient approximation (GGA) according to the Perdew-Burke-Ernzerhof (PBE) functional is used.
-Spin-orbit coupling effects are considered for all the materials. $U_{eff}$= 3.0 eV (5.0 eV) was set for V (Mn) atoms in the VBr$_2$ (YMnO$_3$) calculations.
-The DFT Bloch wave functions are iteratively transformed into maximally localized Wannier functions by the Wannier90 package \cite{RN149, RN772}.
-The SHG susceptibilities are calculated by our own program WNLOP (Wannier Non-Linear Optics Package) based on the effective tight-binding (TB) Hamiltonian obtained by Wannier90.
-The SHG susceptibilities are calculated by \cite{RN2820, RN2486, RN3300}
+The first-principles calculations based on DFT are performed using the VASP software package \cite{RN1434, RN1433}.
+Moreover, the general gradient approximation (GGA) according to the Perdew-Burke-Ernzerhof (PBE) functional is employed, and the spin-orbit coupling effects are considered for all the materials. $U_{eff}$= 3.0 eV (5.0 eV) is set for V (Mn) atoms in VBr$_2$ (YMnO$_3$) calculations.
+The Bloch wave functions are iteratively transformed into maximally localized Wannier functions using the Wannier90 package \cite{RN149, RN772}.
+The SHG susceptibilities and antisymmetric photoconductivities are calculated using our program WNLOP (Wannier Non-Linear Optics Package) based on the effective tight-binding (TB) Hamiltonian obtained by Wannier90.